-Family counseling and education are valuable to substance abuse treatment.
-It benefits the treatment process when siblings, parents, grown or older children get involved with the counselor and the treatment.
-The Family And Community Education (FACE) program at our Raleigh facility is no cost and is a good way for adult family members, friends and significant others to learn more about supporting recovery in addition to helping oneself during the process.
+Family counseling and education are often a determining factor in successful substance use treatment.
+Direct family involvement significantly improves the treatment process when siblings, parents, grown or older children get involved with the counselor and the treatment.
+Family And Community Education (FACE) program at our Raleigh facility is no cost.
+FACE is a good way for adult family members, friends and significant others to learn more about supporting recovery in addition to helping oneself during the process.

 First Step’s 3 hour groups are 3 hours in duration for several reasons.
 The primary reason is our experience demonstrates the 3-hour group is clinically sound – offering an excellent opportunity for ending problems caused by alcohol or drug use.
-Once the group meeting starts, it allows participants more time for processing personal concerns.The format also allows participants to have to make fewer visits to our facilities to complete the same number of hours.
+Three hours allows participants more time for processing personal concerns.The format requires fewer visits to complete the same number of hours.
 It helps keep our cost-per-hour rate lower than programs that have 1.5-2 hr groups.
-It cost participants less money and gives better treatment outcomes.
-Our groups are 3 hours long and each First Step facility has group schedules available at least 3 days a week.
-Health insurance is much more likely to cover the cost of the group sessions.
+Three hour groups cost participants less money and gives better treatment outcomes.
+Each First Step facility has group schedules available at least 3-5 days a week.
+Health insurance will usually cover the cost of group sessions.
 Insurance companies define groups that are 3 hours in duration and are scheduled at least 3 times a week as “intensive” groups.
 We are in network with all the major insurance companies that operate in our local areas.